 The figure below shows a scenario for attempting to revoke a 1-1 Chat message.

 This flow shows a successful revoke operation, the alternate error cases are described in the text of the flows outline.
-Client Application (e.g. Chatbot Platform) must avoid requesting to revoke a chat message for which it has already received a “delivered” or “displayed” event notification.
+Client Application (e.g. bot platform) must avoid requesting to revoke a chat message for which it has already received a “delivered” or “displayed” event notification.
 Attempting to revoke a delivered or displayed message may result in a Policy error POL1039 based on:

 The current value of the message status resource, when the resource exists and its value is set to delivered, or displayed, or Revoked, or RevokeRequested, or RevokedFailed; or